 Outstanding Adult and Juvenile Justice Leaders Honored for their Community Efforts at Chief Probation Officers of California Ceremony

-Each year, regions throughout California submit their selection for Regional Employee of the Year.
+Additionally, Each year, the 5 CPOC regions throughout California submit their selection for Regional Employee of the Year.
 The CPOC Awards Committee then chooses one probation employee with the most significant contributions that year.
-This year’s statewide CPOC Employee of the Year is Lisa Vetter (full bio below) from the Inyo County Probation Department.
-Lisa epitomizes the work of probation as she developed a year-long evidence-based domestic violence therapy program that grew in the first year to help serve many people needing intervention while reducing barriers and helping address behaviors to enhance safety for victims and the community.
+From the Regional Employees of the Year, the training committee then chooses one of those five employees to receive the statewide Employee of the Year.
+This year’s statewide CPOC Employee of the Year is Deputy Probation Officer Scott Quade from the Sierra County Probation Department.

-CPOC EMPLOYEE OF THE YEAR and CENTRAL REGION EMPLOYEE OF THE YEAR:
+CPOC EMPLOYEE OF THE YEAR AND NORTH REGION EMPLOYEE OF THE YEAR: